jdpellet/rillgen2d/README.md

 The image is very large - because it contains an entire remote desktop in addition to miniconda and the rillgen2d conda environment (geospatial packages).

-Run the image and open the Optional Settings and select Local Host port - the container runs port `9876` but you can select any port you choose.
+Run the image and open the Optional Settings and select Local Host Port - the container runs port `9876` but you can select any port you choose.

 Select a Host Path - this is necessary to ensure that the data you input and output from Rillgen will be saved back to your host.

 Select a Container Path - the host folder will be renamed inside the container; suggest loading into the `/home/user/workspace` folder name.
 When you run rillgen, you can look for that `workspace` folder.

+Open in Browser - select the open in browser option once the container is running.
+The remote desktop can also be found at `localhost:<port>` that you defined in the Host Port setting.

 #### Run from Windows Subsystem for Linux